Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Error bound

 \subsection{Lower and upper bounds on stability constant}

-To find lower and upper bounds on $C_k$ efficiently so as to use them in our computable error bound \ref{sss:compt}, we turn to the successive constraints method (SCM) \cite{huynh2007successive}.
+To find lower and upper bounds on $C_k$ efficiently in order to use them in our computable error bound of Section \ref{sss:compt}, we turn to the successive constraints method (SCM) \cite{huynh2007successive,nguyen2009reduced}.
 Here we present the application to our case for the sake of self-containedness.
 Our difference is the use of the metric \eqref{e:metricSCM} during the constraint-selection phase.

-\paragraph{Notation. } As in Section \ref{ss:choicebasis}, we will need to handle reduced solutions of several values of the parameter tuple $\mu\in\mathcal P$ (see \eqref{e:definitionP}), for different timesteps $k=1,\ldots,\mathcal T$.
-We thus define an application that is the "reduced" counterpart of $u$ defined in \ref{ss:choicebasis}:
+\textbf{Notation. } As in Section \ref{ss:choicebasis}, we will need to handle reduced solutions of several values of the parameter tuple $\mu\in\mathcal P$ (see \eqref{e:definitionP}), for different timesteps $k=1,\ldots,\mathcal T$.
+We thus define an application that is the "reduced" counterpart of $u$ defined in Section \ref{ss:choicebasis}:

 We make $C_k$ depend explicitly on $\mu$ by defining: